H4RMLY/WEBPRO-CW/README.md

 ## How to use
 When the page has loaded you should be shown the workout builder with two buttons allowing you to show either preset workouts or individual exercises that you can add to your workout.
 Once you select at least four individual exercises or one preset then you can click start to change the screen to the workout controller.

 You can navigate through the workout using the arrow buttons and start the timer for each exercise using the play button.
 You can press the play button again to pause the timer.
 In order to navigate through the workout the timer must be paused.
 If needed you can cancel the workout which will clear it and bring you back to the builder.
-Currently when you finish your workout it will just change the text within the cancel button to make it clear that the workout has ended and that is how you get out of the controller.
+Currently when you finish your workout it will just change the text within the cancel button to make it clear that the workout has ended and that is how you return home.

 ## Feature Plans
 At the moment I plan to create an account system so you can save your workouts and use them as presets.